 - Fee-free certificates — we don’t charge any monthly maintenance fees for your investment.

 Ready to get started?
-Open your certificate today, or contact us with any questions or for more information.
+Open your certificate today.

 *All PSECU deposit shares, including checking, Regular, additional savings, money market and certificates, are federally insured by the National Credit Union Administration (NCUA) up to $250,000, the maximum allowed by law.
 In addition to the $250,000 of insurance provided on an individual account or combination of individual accounts, you are also insured up to $250,000 for any combination of accounts you may hold jointly with other individuals.